RubixML/ML/README.md

 Data is what powers machine learning programs so naturally we treat it as a first-class citizen.
 Rubix provides a number of classes that help you wrangle and even generate data.

 ### Dataset Objects
 In Rubix, data is passed around using specialized data structures called Dataset objects.
-Dataset objects can hold a heterogeneous mix of categorical and ncontinuous data and gracefully handles *null* values with a user-defined placeholder.
+Dataset objects can hold a heterogeneous mix of categorical and continuous data and gracefully handles *null* values with a user-defined placeholder.
 Dataset objects make it easy to slice and transport data in a canonical way.

 There are two types of data that Estimators can process i.e. *categorical* and *continuous*.
 Any numerical (integer or float) datum is considered continuous and any string datum is considered categorical as a general rule throughout Rubix.
 This rule makes it easy to distinguish between the types of data while allowing for flexibility.
 For example, you could represent the number 5 as continuous by using the integer type or as categorical by using the string type (*'5'*).